yachielab/QUEEN/README.md

 #### Example code 25: Inheritance of operational histories
 If a `QUEEN_object` is loaded from a QUEEN-generated GenBank file for a new DNA construction, the quine code of the original `QUEEN_object` will be inherited into the newly producing `QUEEN_object`.
 The following example demonstrates that a `QUEEN_object` representing a DNA fragment cropped from the `QUEEN_object` of pCMV-Target-AID holds not only the process history of the cropping but also the whole previous construction process of pCMV-Target-AID.
+(Expected runtime: less than 1 sec.)

 **Source code (continued from the previous code)**
 ```python